North Carolina homeowners — Cash offers available now. Average close: 14 days. Get your offer today(919) 751-6768

 At Cinch Home Buyers, we're not limited to one ZIP code.
 We actively purchase homes in Apex, Cary, Holly Springs, Fuquay-Varina, Morrisville, New Hill, and throughout Wake County — plus every major market in North Carolina.
 Whether you're near the downtown historic district or on the edge of Chatham County, we'll have a fair cash offer to you within 24 hours.

-Downtown Apex, North Carolina — Cinch Home Buyers service area in Wake County
+Apex, North Carolina aerial — Cinch Home Buyers service area

 Our company buys fixer-uppers, older homes that can't compete with new construction, inherited properties, pre-foreclosures, and houses in any condition across Wake County.
 We value your time and won't make lowball offers — every Apex homeowner gets a fair, data-backed cash offer based on real comparable sales in their specific subdivision, not a county-wide average.